 We’re all busy, just not as busy as our superheroes.
 The superheroes and their powers come in handy everyday.
 They need their super powers or they will be lost or worse without them.
 One of The Gaggle sits silently still in front of the PS4 for hours without moving.
 Ever hear of Medusa?
 She would turn you to stone.
 If you sit still like stone, she may think you’re already a statue and pass you by.
 There he sits, like a ninja, in case the evil goddess passes by and then he sees her and then… Well, I guess super powers only take you so far.

 Wife and I are not privy to such powers.
 We are mere mortals in this landscape of titans and marvels.
-We get our needed rest, put on a jacket when the temperature drops.
+We get our needed rest, put on a coat when the temperature drops in the winter.
 Eat a meal when we are hungry.
 One child with a super power of boundless energy would rather run around the house when it’s time to sit down and eat.
 Time to go somewhere?
 He’s tired.
 Super powers are tricky things.

 We’re a busy family.
 We always have been.
 Wife’s work schedule is insane.
 The kids have sports, doctor’s and dentist appointments, drivers ed.
 We travel here and there to visit family and sometimes help family with various things around the yard.
 There’s things around our yard that need attention.
 We’ll get to it.
 Sure.